-Join Anthony Q. Artis for an in-depth discussion in this video Choosing the right microphone, part of Foundations of Video: Interviews.
+Join Anthony Q. Artis for an in-depth discussion in this video Choosing the right microphone, part of Video Foundations: Interviews.

 Audio for interviews is a fairly simple affair, since you usually have just one speaker on a single mic.
 But there are some decisions you have to make, such as which mic to use.
 Which mic you use for an interview is dependent upon the particular interview and audio situation you're in.
 So let's run through a few common scenarios and talk about some of the audio strategies you would choose for each scenario and why.
 Now, for standard, formal sit-down interviews, I personally recommend that you stick with hardwired lav mics.
 The advantage of using wired lav mics over the more common shotgun mics are twofold.